 Spin symmetry of excitation operators associated with physical operators A (ISPINA) and B (ISPINB), and the excited states specified with .ROOTS (ISPINC): "0" for singlet and "1" for triplet.
-Default is "0,0,0", i.e. all of singlet spin symmetry. c.f. the same keyword in section 30.1.4.
+Default is "0,0,0", i.e. all of singlet spin symmetry. c.f. the same keyword in section 29.1.4.
 Note: triplet operators are only implemented for singlet reference states.

 - .MAXITL Maximum number of iterations for linear equations in this section.
 Default is 60. - .MAXITP Maximum number of iterations in solving the linear response eigenvalue equations.
-Default is 60. - .MAXITO Maximum number of iterations in the optimal orbital algorithm [46].
+Default is 60. - .MAXITO Maximum number of iterations in the optimal orbital algorithm [7].
 Default is 5. - .MCDBTERM Specifies the calculation of all individual components to the $\mathcal{B}(0 \to f)$ term of magnetic circular dichroism (MCD).
 This keyword sets up the calculation so that no further response input is required except .ROOTS.
 The A operator is set equal to the α component of dipole operator and the B operator to the β component of the angular momentum operator.
 The resulting "mixed" two-photon transition moment to state f is then multiplied the dipole-allowed one-photon transition moment from state f (for the γ component, with $\alpha \neq \beta \neq \gamma$).
-[41]

-- .MNFPHO Specifies a phosphorescence calculation using the atomic mean-field approximation for the spin-orbit operator, i.e. the spin-orbit induced singlet-triplet transition.
+[94] - .MNFPHO Specifies a phosphorescence calculation using the atomic mean-field approximation for the spin-orbit operator, i.e. the spin-orbit induced singlet-triplet transition.
 This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole operators and the B operator is set to the atomic mean-field spin-orbit operators.
 The reference state must be a singlet spin state.
-See also .PHOSPHORESCENCE - .PHOSPHORESCENCE Specifies a phosphorescence calculation, i.e. the spin-orbit induced singlet-triplet transition.
-This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole operators and the B operator is set to the spin-orbit operators.
-[330, 337] The reference state must be a singlet spin state.
+See also .PHOSPHORESCENCE

+- .PHOSPHORESCENCE Specifies a phosphorescence calculation, i.e. the spin-orbit induced singlet-triplet transition.
+This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole length operators and the B operator is set to the spin-orbit operators.
+[317, 324] The reference state must be a singlet spin state. - .PHOSPV Specifies a phosphorescence calculation, i.e. the spin-orbit induced singlet-triplet transition in the velocity gauge.
+This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole velocity operators and the B operator is set to the spin-orbit operators.
+[317, 324] The reference state must be a singlet spin state.